Phrasikleia Kore: Left side inscription

 In 1968, the block was removed and placed in the Epigraphical Museum of Athens.
 By 1972, the archaeologist Efthymios Mastrokostas discovered two marble statues in the tombs at Myrrhinous, a kouros and the Phrasikleia Kore.
 The two sculptures matched the inscription found on the blocks, discovered at the church of Panagia, located just 200 meters (660 ft) from where the statues were excavated.

 In the lower part of the statues an irregular ring of lead was discovered; based on this mass of lead a comparison was made between the statues and the block of marble.
 The comparison found that the lead ring fit perfectly onto the marble base securing the plinth of the kore, confirming the connection between the two.
 The Phrasikleia Kore and base were reunited after 25 years, and also confirmed that the statue had been made by the artist Aristion of Paros.
 Before this reunion, Aristion of Paros had been known from a number of inscriptions, however a singular work had never been officially associated with him.
 The epigram found on the marble base that identified Ariston may be the earliest extant Attic example of a stoichedon inscription, a style of text where letters are evenly spaced and aligned vertically as well as horizontally.

 The statue is now in the National Archaeological Museum of Athens and is displayed in Room 11, catalog number 4889.

 Description

-The statue is made of Parian marble, and stands 211 centimeters (6.92 ft) high; it rises on a pedestal 26 centimeters (10 in) high.
+The statue is made of Parian marble, and stands 179 centimeters (6.92 ft) high; it rises on a pedestal that gives a total height of 211 centimeters (7 ft) high.
 As the inscription suggests, it depicts a young woman who died unmarried and therefore must be known forever as a maiden.

 She is standing erect and wearing a long chiton, decorated with flowers and meanders.
 Around her waist she wears a girdle.
 The foreparts of her feet and sandals are visible.
 Her right arm hangs down and firmly holds onto her peplos.
 Her left arm is bent in front of her body and holds a still-unopened lotus flower.
 On her head she wears a garland of flowers, round about her neck a necklace, and on each arm a bracelet.